aplteam/Tester2/README.md

 'oldname' T.RenameTestFnsTo 'newname'
 ```

 Let's assume that at first you started numbering your test functions.
 Soon you come to realize that groups would be helpful.
 But it is awkward to have some test functions carrying just numbers and others group names _and_ numbers.
-Therefore, it is the good idea to rename those with just a number into, say, `Test_Misc_` followed by the number.
+Therefore, it is a good idea to rename those with just a number into, say, `Test_Misc_` followed by the number.

 For example: